doganmehmet/plootra-dev/content/post/2023-02-01-i-am-like-r-and-python-but-not-quite/index.en.md

 ---
-title: "I Am Like R and Python But Not Quite"
+title: "I Am Like Python and R But Not Quite"
 description: "A mini-funny Julia crash course for Python and R users"
 author: "Mehmet Dogan"
 date: '2023-02-01'
-slug: i-am-like-r-and-python-but-not-quite
+slug: i-am-like-python-and-r-but-not-quite
 categories: Julia
 tags:
 - R